 Hence splitting up the pertinent information, which can be accessed on the travel guides below.

-Bruxelles Midi/Zuid lives up to its name with a location to the south of the city centre; some distance from all of the city's most popular tourist areas.
+It won't be a surprise that Bruxelles Midi/ Brussel Zuid lives up to its name with a location to the south of the city centre; some distance from all of the city's most popular tourist areas.

-Heading to Bruxelles-Centraal station from Bruxelles-Midi/ Brussel-Zuid can be a good option, as that station also lives up to its name with a location only a 5-10 min walk from La Grand-Place.
+Bruxelles-Centraal station**also lives up to its name with a location only a 5-10 min walk from La Grand-Place.

 The Museum of Fine Arts and the other museums in the Coudenberg complex are also a 5-10 min walk from Bruxelles Centraal station.

-Bourse/Beurse is the nearest tram stop to the heart of the city - but it’s no nearer to La Grand-Place, than Bruxelles Central station.
+Bourse/Beurse is the nearest tram stop to the heart of the city - but it’s no closer to La Grand-Place, than Bruxelles Central station.

-Bourse/Beurse is three stops from Midi on tram lines 3 and 4 (and 51*)
+Bourse/Beurse is three stops from Midi on tram lines 4 and 10.

-These tram lines 3 and 4 (and 51) share an underground station with the Brussels Metro - so if you do want to take these trams, you can follow the signs to the Metro.
+These tram lines cross the city centre in a tunnel, hence at Midi they share an underground station with the Brussels Metro - So if you do want to take these trams, you can follow the signs to the Metro.

-More info on how to connect to the trams at Bruxelles-Mid/Brussels South is available on the guide below.
+More info on how to connect to the trams at Bruxelles-Midi /Brussel Zuid is available here.

 For the Atomiumm take Metro Line 6 (direction Roi Baudouin) to Heysel station.